Baobab: the Ultimate Pregnancy Superfood

-This is where superfoods can come in.
-“Superfoods” are exceptionally nutrient-rich wholefoods.
-As they are natural, their nutrient content is more bioavailable and therefore more easily absorbed by the body than with manufactured tablets.
+This is where superfoods can help.
+Although the term “superfoods” attracts a lot of debate, it's meaning is simple: it simply denotes a food which is exceptionally nutrient-rich.
+As superfoods are natural whole foods, their nutrient content is more bioavailable and therefore more easily absorbed by the body than with manufactured tablets.
 This means superfoods can be a powerful way to supplement your diet with the essential vitamins, minerals and macronutrients required during pregnancy.

 One of the world’s most nutrient-rich superfoods is the African baobab fruit.
 Rich in vitamin C, fibre and antioxidants, it has a delicious sweet and citrussy flavour and is widely regarded to be the ultimate pregnancy superfood.

 The Pregnancy Superfood from The ‘Tree of Life’